Unboxed-Software/solana-course/content/getting-started.md

 - Accounts that store value - like payment cards, bank accounts, and trading accounts - are handled by large platforms like credit card companies, money transfer organizations, and stock exchanges.
 In many cases these companies take a piece (around 1% - 3%) of every transaction that occurs on their platforms.
 They may often slow transaction settlement down, in order to benefit the organization.
 In some cases the item being transferred may not belong to the recipient at all, but are rather held on the recipient's behalf.

-Web3 is an evolution of the internet that allows people to transact directly with each other:
+Web3 is an evolution of the internet that allows people to **transact directly with each other**:

 - Users own their own accounts, represented by their wallet.